schierlm/BibleMultiConverter/README.md

 Usage
 -----

-If you clone from Git or download a source zip, you will need a Java JDK 8, and Apache Maven 3.5 or above, to build.
+If you clone from Git or download a source zip, you will need a Java JDK 8 or above (tested up to 11), and Apache Maven 3.5 or above, to build.
 Just run "mvn package" and you will find a suitable distribution .zip file in the TARGET folder.
 Note that to build all modules (including SWORD and All-In-One), you will need to have built [JSword](https://github.com/crosswire/jsword/commit/1983dc1bd39d735a28accadbe282f4a043b225a9)